browserengineering/book/book/chrome.md

 The next step is clicking on tabs to switch between them.
 That has to happen in the `Browser` class, since it's the `Browser` that stores which tab is active.
-So let's go to the `handle_click` method:
+So let's go to the `handle_click` method and add a branch for clicking on the browser chrome:

 ``` {.python}
 class Browser: